 in Encountering Romantic Relationships

 In the Psychological Health Status of College Students Report 2022 (2023), it was found that 25.40% of the participants had never engaged in a romantic relationship, while 41.93% reported currently being single.
-Within this single cohort, according to China’s college students’ sex and reproductive health survey report 2019-2020 (2020), the proportion of male and female students whose attitude towards entering a relationship ranges from “let it be” to “very reluctant” accounted for 55.45% and 73.91%, respectively.
+Within this single cohort, according to China’s College Students’ sex and reproductive health survey report 2019-2020 (2020), the proportion of male and female students whose attitude towards entering a relationship ranges from “let it be” to “very reluctant” accounted for 55.45% and 73.91%, respectively.
 Situated in a liberating environment, students don’t engage in romantic relationships as eagerly as they anticipated during their secondary education years, an undeniably perplexing phenomenon.
 Herein are three reasons I have identified for this occurrence: the deficiency in students' capacity for affection, the adverse influence of consumerism on their value system, and the distortion in their self-perception brought about by Utilitarianism.

-The first and most significant reason is that contemporary Chinese university students lack the capacity for love.
+The most significant reason is that contemporary Chinese university students lack the capacity for love.
 As articulated in the famous quote by Fromm (2013), “Love is an art, it requires knowledge and effort.”
-“Most people see the problem of love primarily as that of being loved, rather than that of loving, of one’s capacity to love.” (p.7) Yet, the majority of contemporary Chinese university students lack answers to the question of how to love.
+“Most people see the problem of love primarily as that of being loved, rather than that of loving, of one’s capacity to love.” (p.7).
+Yet, most contemporary Chinese university students do not knowhow to love.
 This may be because they are immersed in an online environment from a young age, which makes them unfamiliar with real interpersonal interactions.
 Alternatively, it could be due to the high-pressure education system's prohibition on

 puppy love, depriving them of the opportunity to practice the capability for love.
-Should an individual neglect the holistic development of their personality and the attainment of a creative disposition, any endeavor toward love is destined for failure.
+Should an individual neglect the holistic development of their personalities and the attainment of a creative disposition, any endeavor toward love is destined for failure.
 Absent the ability to love others with humility, courage, sincerity, and discipline, one is perpetually condemned to dissatisfaction in their romantic endeavors.

 Second, due to the impacts of consumerism and meritocracy, the value systems of contemporary Chinese university students have been somewhat distorted.
-Consequently, under the guidance of this erroneous methodology, their misconceived notions and methods of courtship have become obstacles to entering into romantic relationships.
+Consequently, under the guidance of this erroneous methodology, their misconceived notions and methods of courtship have become obstacles to romantic relationships.
 To become what they perceive as worthy of love, they typically adopt several approaches.
 Firstly, striving for maximal success, attaining the highest possible academic achievements, earning as much money as possible, and ascending to the highest attainable positions, a pathway predominantly adopted by males.
 Secondly, enhancing their physical appearance through grooming, adorning themselves in luxurious attire, thereby augmenting their allure, a course of action particularly favored by females.
 According to Fromm (2013), in a culture dominated by commercialization and where material success is esteemed above all else, it is unsurprising that human romantic relationships and the regulation of the commodity and labor markets follow the same pattern (p.9).
 However, while this set of values may function effectively in society at large, it often meets with resistance within the university student body.
 Students are prone to perceive the aforementioned self-presentation behaviors as ostentatious, thereby silently keeping their distance.
 Indeed, consumerism and meritocracy are fundamentally far removed from the essence of love.
 This represents the core flaw of this methodological

 approach.